-As part of the LB1 WUP, The Coquitlam-Buntzen Water Use Plan Consultative Committee (COQWUPCC) made recommendations on dam releases in the Coquitlam River based on trade-offs between power, drinking water and fisheries values (BC Hydro 2003).
-The LB1 WUP was also designed as a long-term adaptive management experiment to compare different flow regimes.
+The Coquitlam-Buntzen facilities Water Use Plan (LB1 WUP) was initiated in September 1999 and concluded in March 2003.
+As part of the LB1 WUP, the LB1 WUP Consultative Committee (CC) made recommendations on dam releases in the Coquitlam River based on tradeoffs between power, drinking water and fisheries values (BC Hydro 2003).
+The LB1 WUP was also designed as a long-term adaptive management experiment to compare different flow regimes on the fish populations in the Coquitlam River below the Coquitlam Lake Reservoir.
 The effect of different flows and other types of enhancements on the productivity of anadromous salmonid populations are often difficult to detect because of the high degree of natural variation in both freshwater and ocean survival (Keeley and Walters 1994; Bradford 1995).
-Relying on a study by Higgins et al. (2002) that looked at the statistical power to detect changes in fish production in the Coquitlam River under different flow regimes, the COQWUPCC selected two flow regimes for comparison: the current regime of two fish valves fully open (Treatment 1), and a new schedule of monthly flow releases (through knife valve installed 2008) prescribed by COQWUPCC (Treatment 2; Table 1.1) that attempts to improve spawning and rearing habitat conditions in the Coquitlam River relative to Treatment 1.
+Relying on a study by Higgins et al. (2002) that looked at the statistical power to detect changes in fish production in the Coquitlam River under different flow regimes, the CC selected two flow regimes for comparison: the current regime of two fish valves fully open (Treatment 1), and a new schedule of monthly flow releases prescribed by the CC (Treatment 2; Table 1.1) that attempts to improve spawning and rearing habitat conditions in the Coquitlam River relative to Treatment 1.